farcasterxyz/protocol/README.md

 1. `Signers` - key pairs authorized to sign messages on behalf of a user
 2. `Cast` - public, text messages published by users
 3. `Reactions` - a graph relationship between a user and an object
-4. `Follow` - a graph relationship between two users
+4. `Amp` - a graph relationship between two users
 5. `Verifications` - proofs of ownership of assets created by a user
 6. `UserData` - user metadata added by the user